fardog/ghostface/README.md

 # ghostface

-Evaluate Javascript in PhantomJS, and print the output.
+Evaluate javascript in PhantomJS, and print the output.

 [![Build Status](http://img.shields.io/travis/fardog/ghostface/master.svg?style=flat)](https://travis-ci.org/fardog/ghostface)
 [![npm install](http://img.shields.io/npm/dm/ghostface.svg?style=flat)](https://www.npmjs.org/package/ghostface)

 Inspired by [jsdom-eval][], this module makes it trivial to run tests in a headless browser.

+## Installation

+`npm install -g ghostface` will expose the `ghostface` command in your environment.

+`ghostface` does *not* include [phantomjs][] as a dependency; you should install that however works best in your environment, and `ghostface` will find it so long as it exists in your `$PATH`.

 ## Example